HomeGrammarAdverbs of Place in English with Examples

 • The library is near the park.

-Adverbs of place can be placed at different positions in a sentence, depending on the emphasis or clarity you want to convey.
+Adverbs of place can appear in different parts of a sentence, depending on what you want to emphasize or make clear.

 After the Main Verb